Ancient-Wisdom.Co.Uk

 Both the exterior design and the interior carvings are unlike that seen at any other French passage mound, and show a similarity to engravings from both Ireland and Scotland.
 The floor-level of the camber was raised (see above), and a pavement put in place before the mound was constructed around it (the floor of the chamber is made of a single block of stone), and the passage was built orientated so as to face the mid-winter sunrise.
 Some of the stones appear to have been re-used and even re-worked, most notably the capstone.

 The capstone - The capstone for the Gavrinis passage mound (centre section, diagram left), was found to have engravings on the upper, hidden face, which matched the carvings found on the capstone at nearby La Table des Marchands (bottom section, diagram left).
-It is now known that these two stones and the capstone from Er-Grah tumulus (upper section, diagram left) are actually fragments of a larger stone, which was itself once a part of a construction dating from 4,000 BC, (probably including Le Grande menhir Brisé).
-We can assume from this that Gavrinis is contemporary with both La Table des Marchands, and the Er-Grah tumulus, an idea which is supported by radio-carbon dating. (refs).
+It is now known that these two stones and the capstone from Er-Grah tumulus (upper section, diagram left) are actually fragments of a larger stone, which was itself once a part of a construction dating from 4,000 BC, (probably including Le Grande menhir Bris).
+We can assume from this that Gavrinis is contemporary with both La Table des Marchands, and the Er-Grah tumulus, an idea which is supported by radio-carbon dating.
 The large scale re-use of pre-existing monuments is indicative of a shift in politics or religious thinking, and it is perhaps no coincidence that this date (3,300 - 3,100 BC), is the same ascribed to the monuments of the Boyne-Valley, in Ireland, along with Stonehenge I, Avebury/Silbury, and several other significant monuments in France and the British isles.

-(Click here for more about the re-use of the Lochmariarcer menhirs)
+(More about the re-use of the Lochmariarcer menhirs)

-The engravings - The walls consist of 12 pillars on the north-east side and 11 pillars on the south-west side (two of which are quartz - i.e. No 11).
+The walls consist of 12 pillars on the north-east side and 11 pillars on the south-west side (two of which are quartz - i.e. No 11).
 From a total number of 29 stones, 23 are engraved.

 From left to right: Stones 8 and 9.